ik1ne/webdriver-downloader/README.md

 # Installs chromedriver into %USERPROFILE%/bin/chromedriver.exe ($HOME/bin/chromedriver for unix family)
 webdriver-downloader.exe

 # You can specify path to install driver to.
-Adding mkdir flag will create the parent directiry.
+Adding mkdir flag will create the parent directory.
 webdriver-downloader.exe --mkdir --driver ./drivers/chromedriver.exe

 # You can also provide the path to the browser executable, which is useful for downloading webdriver for different channels.